Head gasket replacement cost

 Bottom line

 Dealing with a blown head gasket can be expensive, so it’s important to explore all your options to ensure you make the right decision.
-Call different repair shops for estimates, check your warranty coverage, consider using a head gasket sealant, and decide whether a replacement is even worth it before you commit to it.
+Call different repair shops for estimates, check your warranty coverage, consider using a head gasket sealant and decide whether a replacement is even worth it before you commit.

 If you need help paying for repairs, a personal loan could help you get back on the road quickly, and consider an extended warranty to help you avoid expensive repair bills in the future.